George

 or morality is a necessary spring of popular government.

-The rule, indeed, extends with more or less force
+The rule, indeed, extends with more or less force to

 Promote, then, as an object of primary

-importance, institutions for the general diffusion
+importance, institutions for the general diffusion of

-that public opinion should be enlightened.
+public opinion should be enlightened.

 As a very important source of strength